Nikki Haley: Chance for diplomacy on North Korea "quickly closing"

 President Donald Trump criticized China just hours earlier for upping its trade with North Korea.

-Haley also invoked the memory of American college student Otto Warmbier in her appeal to the Security Council, saying only a "vicious dictator" like Kim Jong Un would send the 22-year-old home to his parents unresponsive.
+Haley also invoked the memory of American college student Otto Warmbier in her appeal to the Security Council, saying only a "vicious dictator" like Kim Jong Un would send the 22-year-old home to his parents in an unresponsive medical condition.
 Warmbier died last month after returning to the U.S. following 17 months in captivity in North Korea.

 Most other members of the Security Council also spoke about the seriousness of North Korea’s latest test and the importance of a swift response, though Russia warned that sanctions "cannot be seen as a cure all."